20 Unique Ways to View Fall Foliage

 ON A BIKE RIDE ALONG THE PERKIOMEN TRAIL

-At more than 20 miles, the Perkiomen Trail is one of the longest trails in the county, and in fall, it is also one of the most beautiful.
-The leaves are in full display as the trail climbs Spring Mountain, hugs the Perkiomen Creek and passes through scenic parks.
+The 20 mile Perkiomen Trail is one of the longest trails in the county, and in fall, it is also one of the most beautiful.
+You can watch the leaves fall as you make your way along the trail, right up next to Spring Mountain.

 RIDING THE RAILS ON THE COLEBROOKDALE RAILROAD

-Relax and watch as the fall colors pass by during your 90-minute ride through the Secret Valley on the Colebrookdale Railroad.
-Rides are offered every weekend with additional Autumn Splendor Fall Foliage trains scheduled through peak foliage season.
+Immerse yourself in the beauty of Autumn during your 90-minute ride through the Secret Valley on the Colebrookdale Railroad.
+Rides are offered every weekend with additional Fall Foliage trains scheduled through the height of the season.

 ON A TROLLEY TOUR OF VALLEY FORGE PARK